 ‘I am assured by Commander Mangrove that it is much more serious than that, Your Majesty,’ said the dusty voice of her aide.
 ‘We have doubled the Guards at all of your residences.’

 ‘Come now, is that really quite necessary?’ the Queen pushed.

 ‘It is what has been recommended by the Vilmhied, Your Majesty.’
-There was a pause, in which Betony could clearly hear the constant hiss of the fine brainic lamps set at intervals along the corridor walls, her only just now registering the presence of these multicoloured flickering flames.
+There was a pause, in which Betony could clearly hear the constant hiss of the fine brainic lamps set at intervals along the corridor walls.

 The Queen then said: ‘Do we have enough Guards for that?’

 ‘Plenty, Your Majesty,’ the aide ventured with half conviction.
 ‘But we have made movements to recruit some extras, just as a precaution.’

 ‘Really, I think it is quite unnecessary,’ said the Queen in raised tones, suddenly agitated.
 She sighed before going on.
 ‘But I see I no longer have any say in the matter,’ she continued, her voice now returned to its usual steadied and regal nature.